-The Women’s All Ireland League kicked off this season with four Ulster sides involved in the opening day fixtures.
+The Women’s All Ireland League kicked off this on Sunday with four Ulster sides involved in the opening day fixtures.

-Our featured match was an all Ulster affair with Belfast Harlequins beating City of Derry 43 – 0 in the AIL2N at Deramore Park on Sunday afternoon.
+Our featured match was an all Ulster affair with Belfast Harlequins beating City of Derry 43 – 0 in the AIL2N at Deramore Park.

-Quins started the game strongly running in two quick tries from Zoe Templeton and Max McMorris Caughley against an inexperienced City of Derry.
+Quins started the game strongly running in two quick tries from Zoe Templeton and Jolene McMorris Cloughey against an inexperienced City of Derry.
 Nikki Caughey converted the first try to give the home side a 12 – 0 lead.

 Derry started to find their feet but, facing a strong wind, they struggled to get the ball out of their own half and the pressure told when Bronagh McClenaghan forced her way over for Quins third try after 20 minutes with Caughey adding the extras.

-Caughey landed both conversions to give Quins a 33 – 0 lead at the break.
+Caughey landed both conversions to give Quins a 33 – 0 lead as the teams changed ends.

 With the wind behind them Derry managed to keep Quins pinned in their own half for much of the second half.
 Good darts from Kennedy at lineout time gave the visitors some continuity and the visitors came close on a couple of occasions.